 So I survived my 19h flight from Mexico (all thanks to Netflix) and landed in Bora Bora.
 I was beyond myself, entirely blown away.
 This island of the South Pacific was captivating with its enormous lagoons and their supernatural blue tints.
 I checked in my bungalow to freshen up and headed out instantly.
 That majestic place was jaw-dropping.

 I toured around a bit but felt alone.
-The place was mostly flooded with couples with only a few solo travelers like me.
-Nevertheless, I traveled to record and share my experience with the world.
+The place was mostly flooded with couples with only a few solo travellers like me.
+Nevertheless, I travelled to record and share my experience with the world.

 "Can I be of any help?", I enquired.